-Adolescent Peer Relations Instrument-Bully/Target (APRI-BT): APRI-BT is a 6-point Likert typescale (having a range between "never"=1 to "everyday" =6) with 36 items and having two broad categories of bullying and victimization, each comprised of verbal, physical, and social subscales with overall 0.87 reliabilitycoefficient.
-Out of 36 items, 18 measured bullying with scores ranging between 18 to 108, higher scores indicate the high experience of bullying.
-Similarly, another set of 18 items measured being targeted or victimized with scores ranging between 18 to 108, higher score indicated greater experience of being victimized.
+Adolescent Peer Relations Instrument-Bully/ Target (APRI-BT): APRI-BT is a 6-point Likert type scale (having a range between "never" =1 to "every day" =6) with 36 items and has two broad categories of bullying and victimization, each comprised of verbal, physical, and social subscales with overall 0.87 reliabilitycoefficient.
+Out of 36 things, 18 measured bullying with scores ranging between 18 to 108; higher scores indicate increased bullying experience.
+Similarly, another set of 18 items measured being targeted or victimized with scores ranging between 18 to 108; a higher score told the more significant experience of being victimized.

-Rejection Sensitivity Questionnaire (RSQ): RSQ is a 6-point Likert-type scale (with a range between "not at all anxious/expectation very unlikely" =1 to "very anxious/ expectation very likely"=6) with 18 items and a 0.84 reliability coefficient 10.
-The RSQ is having twenty situations that are hypothetical and required rating in terms of rejection experienced by others.
-There are two options available for a rating of each situation that inturn measured the intensity of anxiety and intensity of concern for the consequences.
-To obtain, the composite score for the rejection sensitivity, the formula comprised of the score for the degree of anxiety is multiplied by the reverse score for expectations of rejection [7 - the expectation of acceptance] and ranged between 1 to 36, a higher score indicating high sensitivity to rejection.
-The results of the pilot study showed that the Urdu version has an acceptable reliability coefficient such as $\alpha = .71$ for the Self-regulation questionnaire, $\alpha = .83$ for the rejection sensitivity questionnaire.
+Rejection Sensitivity Questionnaire (RSQ): RSQ is a 6-point Likert-type scale (with a range between "not at all anxious/expectation very unlikely" =1 to "very anxious/ expectation very likely" =6) with 18 items and a 0.84 reliability coefficient.
+The RSQ has twenty hypothetical situations and a required rating regarding rejection experienced by others.
+There are two options available for a rating of each case that, in turn, measured the intensity of anxiety and passion of concern for the consequences.
+To obtain the composite score for the rejection sensitivity, the formula comprised of the score for the degree of stress is multiplied by the reverse score for expectations of rejection [7 - the expectation of acceptance] and ranged between 1 to 36, a higher score indicating high sensitivity to rejection.
+The pilot study results showed that the Urdu version has an acceptable reliability coefficient such as $\alpha$ = .71 for the Self-regulation questionnaire $\alpha$ =.83 for the rejection sensitivity questionnaire.

-One item was rejected from RSQ, "After graduation, you can't find a job and ask your parents if you can live at home for a while" In Pakistan, children can stay with their parents even after their stable jobs and marriages, making it irrelevant for adolescents of Pakistan.
+One item was rejected from RSQ, "After graduation, you can't find a job and ask your parents if you can live at home for a while".
+In Pakistan, children can stay with their parents even after their stable jobs and marriages, making it irrelevant for adolescents of Pakistan.

-Self-Regulation Questionnaire (SRQ): SRQ is a 5-point Likert-type scale (with response categories ranging between "not very like me"=1 to "very like me"=5), having twenty-two items and four subscales namely, Plan (5 items), Monitor (6 items), Control (6 items) and Reflect (5 items), with 0.89 reliability coefficient SRQ is used to measure the self-regulation of emotions and behaviour's in adolescents with composite scores ranging between 22 to 110.
+Self-Regulation Questionnaire (SRQ): SRQ is a 5point Likert-type scale (with response categories ranging between "not very like me" =1 to "very like me" =5), having twenty-two items and four subscales, namely, Plan (5 items), Monitor (6 items), Control (6 items) and Reflect (5 items), with 0.89 reliability coefficient.
+SRQ was used to measure the self-regulation of emotions and behavior in adolescents with composite scores ranging between 22 to 110.
 A higher score indicates a higher level of self-regulatory strategies in the individuals.
-The results showed that the Urdu version was comprehendible and with adequate reliability coefficient $\alpha = .71$ for the Self-regulation questionnaire in the pilot study.
+The results showed that the Urdu version was comprehendible and adequate reliability coefficient $\alpha = .71$ for the Self-regulation questionnaire in the pilot study.

-Positive Youth Development Inventory (PYDI): PYDI is a 4-point Likert-type scale (with response categories ranging between "strongly disagree"=1 to "strongly agree"=4)with 55 items, with the reliability of (r = .92) reliability and six domains namely; Competence, Character, Connection, Caring, Confidence, and Contribution12.
-PYDI measured the positive qualities withheld by the youth to participate actively in all spheres of life, the composite score ranged between 1 to 220, with individuals showing high scores indicating better development.
-The results showed that the Urdu version of the PYDI Reliability Coefficient was $\alpha = .85$ in the pilot study.
+Positive Youth Development Inventory (PYDI): PYDI is a 4-point Likert-type scale (with response categories ranging between "strongly disagree" =1 to "strongly agree" =4)with 55 items, with the reliability of (r = .92) reliability and six domains namely; Competence, Character, Connection, Caring, Confidence, and Contribution.
+PYDI measured the positive qualities withheld by the youth to participate actively in all spheres of life.
+The composite score ranged between 1 to 220, with individuals showing high scores indicating better development.
+The results showed that the Urdu version of the PYDI Reliability Coefficient was $\alpha$ = .85 in the pilot study.